AlexandreFlament/L1-2023-C-Project/README.md

         7. Return to previous menu
      >> Your choice:
 ```
-Selecting one will ask you to fill out the information of said shape.
+Selecting one of them will prompt you to fill out the information of said shape.
 `For a Polygon:`
 ```
 The program will stop once the first and last point are the same